Mr0grog/google-docs-to-markdown/test/fixtures/code-blocks.expected.md

-This is a test of code formatting.
+This is a test of block-level code formatting.

-Text that is `monospaced` should be interpreted as code.

     Consecutive lines
     That are monospaced,